Up to 50% off sofas & mattresses — limited‑time deals.

 Broad track arms work well for leaning Moderate seat depth limits full sprawl

-Reversible cushions help even out wear Spot-clean care requires quick spill response
+Reversible cushions help even out wear Spot-clean care rewards quick spill response

-Zip-off cushion covers for easier upkeep Velvet can hold heat and show lint more easily
+Zip-off cushion covers help with upkeep Velvet can hold heat and show lint more easily

-Multiple widths for different room sizes Not the best choice for nap-heavy loungers
+Multiple widths work for different room sizes Not the best choice for nap-heavy loungers

 West Elm Eddy Sofa